Laser-induced topological phases in monolayer amorphous carbon

 \textit{Topological characterization.---} Having established the existence of edge states, we provide a complete topological characterization of the system.
 This is challenging since monolayer amorphous carbon layer breaks translational symmetry and the driven system hosts modes at $0$- and $\pi$-quasienergies.
-Thus, we need both a real-space and energy-resolved topological invariant to fully characterize the system~\cite{TitumPRX2016,GhoshSL2024}.
+Thus, we need both a real-space and energy-resolved topological invariant to fully characterize the system~\cite{TitumPRX2016,GhoshSL2024,GavenskyPRX2025}.
 For this, we utilize the spectral localizer to obtain a space- and energy-resolved topological index~\cite{LoringAnnPhys2015, loring2017finitevolume,loring2019guide,GhoshSL2024}.
 The spectral localizer operator includes the system's position operators $X$ and $Y$ in the $x$- and $y$-directions, respectively, and the Hamiltonian, which for a driven system is taken as the effective Floquet Hamiltonian $H_F$~\cite{GhoshSL2024}.
 Explicitly, the spectral localizer is defined as~\cite{LoringAnnPhys2015, loring2017finitevolume,loring2019guide,GhoshSL2024}

 Here $x,y$, and $E$ define the positions and energy where the spectral localizer is computed, $\kappa$ ensures a compatible weight between the position operators and the Hamiltonian, and the Pauli matrices $\vect{\tau}$ satisfies the anti-commutation relation $\{ \tau_i,\tau_j\}=2\delta_{i,j}$, forming the Clifford representation.
+We use $\kappa=0.01$, which ensures stable evaluation.
 Utilizing $L_{x,y, E}\left(X,Y, H_{F}\right)$, the topological index, or Chern number, is defined as~\cite{LoringAnnPhys2015,GhoshSL2024}